MichalMroz21/Redundant-coding-visualization/README.md

 ## Documentation

-Documentation is available in the "documentation" folder of the project.
+Documentation is available in the "documentation" folder of the project. <br>
+In both Polish and English.

 ## Authors